Skip to contents

 About this tutorial

 In otolith shape analysis, choosing the right mathematical descriptor is crucial for capturing the biological information relevant to your study.
-The aforoR package provides three main methods: Elliptic Fourier Descriptors (EFD), Wavelet Transform, and Curvature Scale Space (CSS).
-This vignette explains their mathematical foundations, advantages, and typical use cases.
+The aforoR package utilizes Wavelets and Curvature Scale Space (CSS), while standard Elliptic Fourier Descriptors (EFDs) are widely implemented elsewhere (e.g. Momocs).
+This vignette structurally and mathematically compares these three fundamental approaches, guiding researchers on when and how to apply them.

-Curvature Scale Space (CSS) Multi-scale Geometry Feature detection, contour irregularities Rotation, Translation, Uniform Scale
+Curvature Scale Space (CSS) Multi-scale Geometry Contour Gaussian smoothing Translation, Rotation, Uniform Scale aforoR Explicit morphological feature detection (indentations), partial matching.

-# Load a sample otolith image from the package
+# Load a sample otolith image for demonstration frameworks

 img_path <- system.file("extdata", "otolith.jpg", package = "aforoR")